earthspecies/library/egyptian_fruit_bat/README.md

 ![alt text](https://github.com/oliver-adams-b/library/blob/main/egyptian_fruit_bat/images/context.png)

-From here, more explorations were conducted on improving the 'rainbow-ification', by creating more custom models and layers to explore better ways of working with the data.
+From here, more explorations were conducted on improving the 'rainbow-ification' by creating more custom models and layers to explore better ways of working with the data.
 A stronger form of 'rainbow-ification' (or just positional encoding) was developed and tested in the notebook `efb_context_labeler_pos_enc .ipynb`.
 A simple custom convolutional model was used to compare the positional encoding layer to the baseline (no positional encoding) in the notebook `efb_context_labeler_pos_enc_comparison.ipynb`, and it was observed that this flavor of positional encoding may improve model accuracy/understanding of the provided data.

+After the positional encoding layer showed some promise, it was put to good use in the notebooks `efb_voc_comp_unet.ipynb` and `efb_vae.ipynb`.
+In the notebook `efb_voc_comp_unet.ipynb`, a dyanmic unet was fed the first half of a bat vocalization and was tasked in completing the remainder of the vocalization (to some success).
+In the notebook `efb_vae.ipynb`, a simple autoencoder was explored with the hopes that the embedding layers may shed more light on the clustering of context labels (still a work in progress).

 Potential Next Steps:
 ===